the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-dmp.md

     * Select a license when you make your output available on a repository (see the Licensing subchapters on {ref}`data<rr-licensing-data>` and {ref}`software<rr-licensing-software>` for more information).
 By selecting a license you tell others how they can reuse your data.
 If you do not select a license others will not be able to reuse your data without asking you for permission.
-    * You can put your research outputs into context using a README.txt file
+    * You can put your research outputs into context using and introduction text, such as a README.txt file
         * See the {ref}`documentation and metadata section<rr-rdm-metadata>`

 You can use this [checklist](https://www.ukdataservice.ac.uk/manage-data/plan/checklist.aspx) to see if you have everything covered in your Data Management Plan.